 1 tbsp arrowroot

 1 tbsp lemon juice

 Fresh raspberry leaves

-2 oven AGA: Bake on a grid shelf on the floor of the Roasting Oven with a cold plain shelf on the second set of runners above.
+AGA R5 Series 2-oven: Bake on a grid shelf on the floor of the roasting oven with a cold plain shelf on the second set of runners above.

 3. Mix the cheese, cream, sugar and vanilla in a bowl until thickened and turn into the tin and level off the surface.
 Cover and refrigerate for 4 hours.